Farm to Fork + Plough to Pint

 Food Sovereignty: The right of peoples to healthy, culturally-appropriate food produced through ecologically sound and sustainable methods, and these peoples’ right to define their own food and agriculture systems (Via Campesina).

 We source organic food first and go local whenever possible.
 It’s our mission to advocate for and support London’s small-scale organic farmers and producers -- those tenacious, hard-working and innovative folks at the heart of our local food system.
 The bulk of our food sourcing happens through On The Move Organics (you can order from them too!
 Check out onthemoveorganics.ca).
 We’ll keep this list updated with our farmer and producer partners.
-Also check out our Sourcing Blackboard at the restaurant to see which items we’re sourcing from each farm!
+Also check out our interactive Sourcing Map at the restaurant to see which items we’re sourcing from each farm!

 John and Christine Wilson / Dolway Organic Gardens (Hyde Park, ON)